Posted in

 No electricity?
 No problem.
 A small wood stove for a cabin thrives where modern utilities fail.
 Whether the power’s out or you’re 30 miles from the nearest town, you can rely on wood heat to keep you alive and well.

-Modern EPA-certified stoves produce fewer emissions, burn hotter, and consume less wood.
-I remember upgrading from my old smoke-belching barrel stove to an EPA-rated model in 2015—what a difference!
+Modern EPA-certified Small Wood Stoves for Cabin produce fewer emissions, burn hotter, and consume less wood.
+I remember upgrading from my old smoke-belching barrel stove to an EPA-rated model in 2015, what a difference!
 Less soot, less smoke, and a much happier chimney sweep.
-Check local clean wood-burning resources

 It Feels Like Home